 Embed this video on your own site for free!
 Just copy and paste the code below…

-Over the next few minutes, this tutorial will explain the steps needed to install the WordPress web publishing software on your own domain or web server.
+Over the next few minutes, this tutorial will explain how to install WordPress on your own domain or web server.

 Before you install WordPress

 Before you begin installing WordPress, you’ll need a good web hosting provider.
-Most web hosts provide shared space on a web server for less than $10 a month.
-Even better, many hosting providers today will install and maintain WordPress for you.
-In fact, we highly recommend Managed WordPress Hosting.
+You can get cheap, shared space on a web server for less than $10 a month.

 But this tutorial covers the steps to manually install WordPress on your own web server.
 To do this, you’ll also need four things…